Mother's Day Gifts from Etsy -- Unique Ideas for Mom

-If you've been searching online for a unique gift for Mother's Day, there's no place better than Etsy.
+There's no place better than Etsy to find a unique gift for Mother's Day,

-Whether you're shopping for your mom, your grandma, a friend or another loved one with kids -- maybe even yourself -- you're probably looking for something that's sweet, small and ready to ship.
+Whether you're shopping for your mom, your grandma, a friend or another loved one with kids -- maybe even yourself -- you're probably looking for the perfect gift that's sweet, small and ready to ship.
 Bonus points if it's personalized.

-Etsy has a whole Mother's Day gift guide that you can browse here.
+Etsy has a whole Mother's Day gift guide full of handmade and unique Mother's Day gift ideas that you can browse here.
 And ET Style has you covered if you're looking for a specific gift: wine subscriptions, beautiful bouquets, chic fashion and beauty pieces, diaper bags for new moms and lots and lots of chocolate.

 From jewelry to bath accessories to an extra special mug, a great gift she'll love is just a few clicks away.
-Below, shop our favorite Mother's Day gifts from Etsy.
+Below, shop our favorite Mother's Day gifts from our Etsy gift guide.

 These ceramic vases are the perfect companion to your other Mother's Day gift: a beautiful bouquet of flowers.
 (They also look good sans flowers and just used as decor.)